uploadcare/pyuploadcare/docs/index.rst

 PyUploadcare: a Python library for Uploadcare
 =============================================

-The most importang thing for us at `Uploadcare`_ is to make file uploading on the web really easy.
+The most important thing for us at `Uploadcare`_ is to make file uploading on the web really easy.
 Everyone is used to the routine work, related to allowing users upload their userpics or attach resumes: from installing image processing libraries to creating folder with right permissions to ensuring the server